andersoc/examples/create_hyper_extract.md

 [**Tableau Hyper API**](https://help.tableau.com/current/api/hyper_api/en-us/)

-#### As example, I am going to read the csv autos.
-This csv has 371527 records.
-To simplify this example, I am going to create a new dataframe with 3 columns.
+#### As an example, I am going to read the CSV autos.
+This CSV has 371527 records.
+To simplify this example, I am going to create a new data frame with three columns.

 ```python